 Flexible design can be equipped with two different filters, one for bad sources, and the other for optimum taste.
 Design is also sensibly built to fit in most holders.
 Equipped with a built-in monitor alert you when the filter needs to be replaced.

 Some users have reported that the loop can cause leakage, but the loop can be taken off if need be.

 Ideal for backpackers and overseas travelers as an alternative to chemical or pump purification.
 Super convenient.
 No wait time and no funny aftertaste.
 BPA-free.

-Both water bottle and replacement filters are expensive.
+Both this and replacement filters are expensive.
 Drinking through filtration straw takes some effort.
-Leaks for some.
+Some leaks reported.

-4-stage integrated filter.
-Filtration includes: Medical Grade hollow fiber UF membrane, coconut shell activated carbon, beads and medical grade PP Cotton.
-Bottle made from BPA-free food grade Tritan copolyester.
+Filtration includes: Medical-grade hollow fiber UF membrane, coconut shell activated carbon, beads, and medical-grade PP Cotton.
+BPA-free.
 Filter lasts for about 1,500L.
 Great for traveling.
-Filters dangerous water-borne bacteria.
+Filters out dangerous bacteria.

-Filter can become impervious, and difficult to draw water through.
+Filter can be difficult to draw liquid through.

 There are two main types of filtered water bottles: those that improve the flavor of already drinkable water (like tap water) and those that make water found in nature or in foreign countries safe to drink.
 The latter typically costs more, and the filters for this type of bottle may not last as long.
 Filtered water bottles designed for filtering tap water can remove the unpleasant taste of chlorine found in most tap water in the U.S.

 The filters in water bottles are designed to remove chemicals that affect taste (like chlorine) or to remove bacteria that can be harmful to health.